What are your chances of acceptance?

 19. Tell me about a time when you didn’t agree with an authority’s decision.

-This question is meant to see how you think through tough situations.
-The interviewer wants to know if you are able to provide constructive feedback, and what your approach would be when taking a stand against an unpopular decision.
+This question aims to gain insight into how you think through tough situations and is a test of your maturity.
+The interviewer wants to know if you are able to provide constructive feedback and what your approach would be when taking a stand against an unpopular decision.

 Example: I was extremely disappointed when the school board decided not to purchase new science textbooks for our school library.
 While it made sense to save money, I decided that I needed to write a letter about my concerns.
 By explaining how this would impact the students’ discovery of new ideas and knowledge, I was able to convince my classmates to join me in signing an online petition.
 Luckily, they agreed with my perspective and the school board changed their decision.

-20. Tell me about a time where you went above and beyond on a task?
+20. Tell me about a time when you went above and beyond on a task.

-Example: I had some work experience in my hometown library, and while I always made sure that each day’s work got done in a timely manner, I also tried to go the extra mile.
-If someone came in looking for help with an assignment, I would stay late with them until everything was completed.
-It was super fulfilling to even have one of the students I helped come in the next week to tell me she’d improved her math grade from a C to a B+!
+Example: Over the past two years, I’ve worked in my hometown library.
+While I always make sure that each day’s work gets done in a timely manner, I also try to go the extra mile.
+If someone comes in looking for help with an assignment, if possible, I stay late with them until everything is complete.
+It’s super fulfilling.
+I even had one of the students I’ve helped come in to tell me she’d improved her math grade from a C to a B+!

 21. How would you describe a good school environment?

 This is a question that allows you to visualize your ideal environment, and what your priorities would be if you were in charge.
-If an interviewer asks this question, it means that they are trying to figure out if you could fit into their college culture.
+It’s also a way for interviewers to learn about your personality and preferences.
+If an interviewer asks this question, it may mean that they are trying to figure out if you would fit into the scholarship’s culture.

 22. Tell me about a personal achievement that makes you proud.

-Example: During my Senior year, I helped plan out our high school’s first mock trial event.
-The debate team was around since my Freshman year, but they’ve never considered a mock trial until my graduating year.
+Example: During my senior year, I helped plan out our high school’s first mock trial event.
+The debate team had been around since my freshman year, but they never considered a mock trial until my graduating year.
 I wanted to make a good first impression on the debate team since I intended to become team captain.
-To show my commitment to the team, I volunteered to be a co-lead coordinator for our team which meant I helped recruit participants, organized our plan of action, and was one of the main points of contact for our group before and during the mock trial.
-The competition turned out to be a huge success, and it helped our high school stand out as one of the top debate schools in the Midwest.
+To show my commitment, I volunteered to be a co-lead coordinator for our team which meant I helped recruit participants, organized our plan of action, and was one of the main points of contact for our group before and during the mock trial.
+Thanks to the efforts of everyone, the competition turned out to be a huge success, and it helped our high school stand out as one of the top debate schools in the Midwest.
 After that, I was asked to become the captain of the debate team.

-The interviewer is looking for a glimpse of your personality to see if you’re a good fit.
-Make sure to concentrate on your unique talents and skills in your response.
+The interviewer is looking for a glimpse of your personality, to understand how you view yourself, and to see if you’re a good fit for the scholarship.
+Make sure to concentrate on your unique talents and skills in your response and avoid jargon along with irrelevant and pretentious words.

 24. How do you start a project?

-Example: First, I would make a list of all the things that need to be done.
-Then, I would research everything there is on this topic to make sure that the project is feasible.
-Once I am satisfied with my amount of knowledge, I would spend some time making an outline for myself before I begin anything else.
+Example: I start by making a list of all the things that need to be done.
+Then, I research everything there is on this topic to make sure that the project is feasible.
+Once I am satisfied with my amount of knowledge, I make an outline for myself before I begin anything else.

 25. How did you choose your major?